 If you've got an iCloud backup of your iPhone from before the time you deleted the text messages, you may be able to recover them.

-Once you've found an old backup you will need to completely restore your iPhone to factory settings before setting up your iPhone using the older backup.
+Once you've found an old backup you'll need to completely restore your iPhone to factory settings before setting up your iPhone using the older backup.
 Remember you will lose any data you've added since the backup so make sure you save copies of your photos and videos, and any other messages you don't want to lose!

 To restore the iPhone to factory settings, go to General > Reset > Erase All Content and Settings.
 This step takes a few minutes.
-Then the phone will burst into life again, taking you through the usual setup steps.
+Then the phone will burst into life again, taking you through the usual setup.
 When you get to the option to recover your device from an old backup, make sure you choose the right one.

 Retrieve deleted texts from a backup without overwriting your iPhone